AdobeDocs/commerce-merchant-services.en/help/payment-services/configure-admin.md

 ## [!DNL PayPal Payment Buttons]

-The [!DNL PayPal Payment Buttons] payment options provide a simple, fast, and secure checkout process for your customer.
+The [!DNL PayPal payment buttons] payment options provide a simple, fast, and secure checkout process for your customer.

 See [Payments options](payments-options.md#paypal-smart-buttons) for more information.

-Configure [!DNL PayPal Payment Buttons]
+Configure [!DNL PayPal payment buttons]

 You can enable and configure the PayPal payment buttons payment options within the Admin: